uber/piranha/experimental/rule_inference/README.md

 PiranhaAgent uses OpenAI's GPT-4 model to infer piranha rules from examples.
 It generates these rules in TOML format, which can be applied to refactor other parts of the codebase.

-## Requirements

-The following are the prerequisites to use PiranhaAgent:

-- Python 3.7 or higher
-- OpenAI Python library
-- Tree-sitter Python library
-- Tree-sitter-languages Python library

 ## Install

 To get started with PiranhaAgent, follow these instructions: